Logical possibility

 In modal logic, a logical proposition is possible if it is true in some possible world.
 The universe of "possible worlds" depends upon the axioms and rules of the logical system in which one is working, but given some logical system, any logically consistent collection of statements is a possible world.
 The modal diamond operator $\lozenge$ is used to express possibility: $\lozenge P$ denotes "proposition $P$ is possible".

-Logical possibility should be distinguished from other sorts of subjunctive possibilities.
-But the relationship between modalities (if there is any) is the subject of debate and may depend upon how one views logic, as well as the relationship between logic and metaphysics, for example, many philosophers following Saul Kripke have held that discovered identities such as "Hesperus = Phosphorus" are metaphysically necessary because they pick out the same object in all possible worlds where the terms have a referent.
-However, it is nonetheless logically possible for “Hesperus = Phosphorus” to be false, since denying it doesn't violate a logical rule such as consistency.
-Other philosophers are also of the view that logical possibility is broader than metaphysical possibility, so that anything which is metaphysically possible is also logically possible.
+Logical possibility is different from other sorts of subjunctive possibilities.
+The relationship between modalities (if there is any) is the subject of debate and may depend upon how one views logic, as well as the relationship between logic and metaphysics, for example, many philosophers following Saul Kripke have held that discovered identities such as "Hesperus = Phosphorus" are metaphysically necessary because they pick out the same object in all possible worlds where the terms have a referent.
+It is logically possible for “Hesperus = Phosphorus” to be false, since denying it does not violate a logical rule such as consistency.
+Other philosophers are of the view that logical possibility is broader than metaphysical possibility, so that anything which is metaphysically possible is also logically possible.